 - Log in to SmarterMail as the system administrator.

-- Click Manage in the navigation pane.
+- Click the Manage icon.
 A list of domains will appear in the content pane.

 - Click on the desired domain.

-- Set the desired settings in the Priority and Throttling pane.
+- Set the desired settings in the Priority and Throttling card.

 - To enable the throttling settings, select the appropriate Message Throttling Action.
 NOTE: Setting the message throttling action to 'None' will disable throttling.